Lagrangian description and quantification of scalar mixing in fluid flows from particle tracks: Conclusion and outlook

 \subsection{Acknowledgements}

-The authors thank Christian Weiland and Eike Steuwe for providing the trajectory data from a Lattice-Boltzmann simulation of the stirred tank reactor (see also \cite{weiland2023}), Thanh Tung Thai for producing Figure 9, and all of them for fruitful discussions.
+The authors thank Christian Weiland, Yvonne Schade and Eike Steuwe for providing the trajectory data from a Lattice-Boltzmann simulation of the stirred tank reactor (see also \cite{weiland2023}), Thanh Tung Thai for producing Figure 9, and all of them for fruitful discussions.
+KPG further acknowledges insightful discussions with Gary Froyland.
 This research is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – CRC 1615 – 503850735.